 Our morning will be spent at leisure exploring the lovely lakeside town of Luzern with its quaint old town and the famous Chapel and Mill wooden bridges which cross the river.
-In the afternoon we set off to explore the medieval cobbled stoned streets of Bern.
+In the afternoon we set off to explore the medieval cobbled stone streets of Bern.
 A UNESCO World Heritage Listed landmark, this capital city is set on a spectacular bend above the River Aare, and boasts kilometres of sheltered arcaded shopping ways, an intriguing clock tower and the famous ‘Bärengraben’ bear pits.

 Day 8: Lauterbrunnen, Trummelbach Falls and Zermatt

 Our first stop of the day will be in the nearby delightful village of Lauterbrunnen.
 Set spectacularly with 1000 foot sheer cliffs rising either side, this valley is often called the ‘Valley of the Waterfalls’ – these are the cliffs that James Bond keeps leaping off when he is being chased by the baddies.
-Here we also visit the unusual Trummelbach Falls.
+Here we visit the unusual Trummelbach Falls.
 Taking a funicular up inside the cliff face we then walk through the mountain caverns that are still being carved by these ‘living waterfalls’ which thunder right beside us, down through the inside of the mountain.
 An extraordinary sight and sensation!
 Later we drive through spectacular scenery into ‘Le Valais’ and Taesch where we catch a cog railway train up to the world-famous alpine resort of Zermatt.
-Set at an altitude of 1620 metres (5,315 ft), the village is surrounded by a dozen huge peaks and dominating all is the mighty Matterhorn.
+Set at an altitude of 1620 metres (5315 feet), the village is surrounded by a dozen huge peaks and dominating all is the mighty Matterhorn.
 Petrol-driven vehicles are banned from the village and as such the peace and quiet enhances the beauty of the wooden chalets and small winding village streets.
 Stunning!